ucsb-cs56/ucsb-cs56.github.io/_tutorials/rational_ex14.md

 an object that implements the Rational2String interface, and allows us to "customize" the way that the Rational object is printed.
 And it allows us to do that *without having to change the code for the Rational class!*

+# Then, what if we could define that new class inline?

+There are at least four ways of defining a new class for that plugin:

+1. Separate class in a separate file
+2. Separate inner class (with a name) that we explicitly instantiate
+3. Inline anonymous inner class
+4. Lambda expression

+Let's show what each of those looks like.

+# Separate class in a separate file

+# Separate inner class (with a name) that we explicitly instantiate

+# Inline anonymous inner class

+# Lambda expression